SystemsApproach/sdn/switch.rst

 via P4Runtime, and (2) we can easily modify that program should we discover we need a new feature.

-.. [#] Such a program exists.
-It was written by Barefoot for their
+.. [#] Such a program was written by Barefoot for their chipset and
-       chipset and uses ``tna.p4`` as its architecture model.
+       uses ``tna.p4`` as its architecture model, but it is not open source.
 A roughly equivalent open source variant, called ``fabric.p4``, uses ``v1model.p4``.
 It supports most L2/L3 features, customized for the SD-Fabric use case presented in Chapter 7.

 .. sidebar:: Is the Complexity Worth It?